KATIETOLER/travel-tracker-kt/README.md

 - The easiest way is to view the deployed site [here](https://katietoler.github.io/travel-tracker-kt/)

 - Or, you can `clone` [this](https://github.com/KATIETOLER/travel-tracker-kt) repository and the [api](https://github.com/turingschool-examples/travel-tracker-api)

   - follow the instructions on the api README
   - run `npm install` and `npm start` in both repositories
   - open the site at [http://localhost:8080](http://localhost:8080/?user-name=traveler1&psw=travel)

+- To create your own version of this project, follow the instructions on [this](https://github.com/turingschool-examples/webpack-starter-kit) repository

 ## Future Additions